younginnovations/younginnovations.github.io/job-detail-frontend-engineer.md

     <div class="wrap-620">
         <h2 class="job-about__title">About you</h2>
         <div class="job-about__description">
-             <p>You are passionate about web and love learning about, and experimenting with, the latest web and front-end technologies.
-You are able to work on multiple projects at a time without sacrificing details and you take deadlines seriously, always delivering high-quality products on time.
-You love a challenge, take pride in your work and are able to work well in a small team without much need for guidance.
+             <p>More than anything you are passionate about web users and their online experience, wanting to provide a seamless and beautiful user experience in every interaction.
+You like to challenge yourself, pushing yourself to provide innovative solutions to complex problems.
+You love to learn about, and experiment with, the latest web and front-end technologies.
+You are able to work on multiple projects at the same time without sacrificing attention to detail and you take deadlines seriously, always delivering high-quality products on time.
+You take pride in your work and are able to work well in a small team without much need for guidance.
 You feel ownership for, and accountability towards, the work that you do and are always eager to help others to solve their problems.</p>
         </div>
          <div class="requirements">
              <h1 class="heading__title">Your experience</h1>
              <ul class="list">
                  <li>Proficient in HTML and CSS</li>
-                 <li>Knowledge of CSS preprocessors such as SASS, LESS </li>
+                 <li>Knowledge of CSS preprocessors such as SASS, LESS</li>
                  <li>Proficient in Javascript</li>
-                 <li>Familiarity with CMS such as Wordpress and/ or DrupalP</li>
+                 <li>Familiarity with CMS such as Wordpress and/ or Drupal</li>
                  <li>Basic knowledge on programing language such as PHP</li>
                  <li>Basic knowledge on programming language frameworks such as laravel</li>
              </ul>